Deductibility of Charitable Contributions

 Contribution Carryovers

-Charitable contributions that exceed the limits of the deductibility for the tax year can be carried forward for up to 5 years.
-However, the carryovers retain the character of the original contribution and are also subject to the same percentage limitations that apply to the original contribution.
+Charitable contributions exceeding deductibility limits for the tax year can be carried forward for up to 5 years.
+However, the carryovers retain the character of the original contribution and are also subject to the same percentage limits that apply to the original contribution.
 So 30% property that is carried over remains 30% property.

 Furthermore, current charitable contributions must be claimed before any carryovers and if the carryovers are from more than 1 year, then they must be used up on a first-in, first-out (FIFO) order.